 5. Flax seeds

-Selenium can help prevent miscarriages due to its antioxidants protecting the eggs from free radicals, salmon is a great source of selenium and omega 3s.
+Selenium can help prevent miscarriages due to its antioxidants protecting the eggs from free radicals.

 9. Brazil nuts